 Compared to a credit card balance, having a regular installment loan payment can be reassuring because you’re working towards a specific end date.

-Credit counseling is another option to reduce your debts.
-Credit counseling agencies set up low interest debt management plan to help you pay off unsecured debt over time.
-Their debt management programs reduce your monthly payments so you can pay off your debt in full.
-These programs usually hurt your credit pretty bad, so if you’re just looking to reduce monthly payments, you may want to consider a debt consolidation loan first.
+Credit counseling is another option to reduce your credit card debt.
+Credit counseling agencies will help you set up low interest debt management plan to help you pay off unsecured debt over time.
+Their debt management programs reduce your monthly payments so you can pay off your credit card debt in full.
+These programs usually hurt your credit scores pretty bad, so if you’re just looking to reduce monthly payments, you may want to consider a debt consolidation loan first.